jll63/refraction-article/README.md

-# Function Generation in D: the Good, the Bad, the Ugly
+# Function Generation in D: the Good, the Bad, the Ugly, and the Cosmetic Surgery

 ## Introduction